-The City contracts with Delta Dental to provide optional dental coverage.
+The City contracts with Delta Dental to provide optional dental coverage to full-time and regular part-time employees.
 Delta Dental offers an indemnity plan and a prepaid plan to choose from.

 Vision Insurance

 The City contracts with Vision Services Plan to provide primary vision coverage to all eligible employees.